EricVanDerDijs/dev-grounds/README.md

 # dev_Grounds
 ### A great place to know people and organize fun coding related activities!

-Personal Node.js Web Application Project to put to work my node development knowedge, it was built with:
+Personal Node.js Web Application Project to practice my node knowedge, it was built with:

 - Node.js
 - MongoDB / Mongoose